 [Little else expands a student’s horizons like studying abroad.
 Experiencing a new culture while exploring their chosen field leaves an indelible mark on a student, furthering their understanding of their subject, their world and themselves.]

-But for students of limited means, these experiences can be just out of reach.
-An interview suit they don’t have, lab equipment they don’t own, airfare they can’t afford: these things can make the difference between a life-changing experience and a missed opportunity.
+These are definitive experiences: the times in a student’s life when everything comes into focus and they build knowledge and memories that can last a lifetime.
+These opportunities have become integral to a UGA education, but for many, a life-changing experience can be just out of reach.
+An interview suit they don’t have, lab equipment they don’t own, airfare they can’t afford: these things can make the difference between a time they’ll remember forever and a missed opportunity.

 “When I signed up for the UGA en Buenos Aires program, I didn’t really know what I was getting myself into.
 My seven-week experience was filled with history, social awareness, hands-on learning and complete cultural immersion.” –Sehar Ali, Franklin College of Arts & Sciences